 - We’re partnering with industry to integrate farm planning to streamline compliance, reduce costs, and demonstrate sustainability credentials to our markets.

-All of this work will help to secure New Zealand’s international brand and add $44 billion in export earnings over the next decade through a focus on creating value.
+All of this work will help to secure New Zealand’s international brand and add $44 billion in export earnings by 2030 through a focus on creating value.